 One of the numbers has been written as a letter.
-We solve an equation when we calculate the number that has been written as a letter.
+We solve an equation when we calculate the value of the letter.

 Since we know that we can say that .
 The number is the solution to the equation above.

 Equations come in many forms.

 In an introduction to algebra an equation might look like this:

 The idea is that you’re supposed to find the number that goes in the box to make the calculation correct.

 One big idea of algebra is to use a letter to represent the unknown number until you figure it out.
 That is: